lilkrug/lilkrug/README.md

 ![Header](https://github.com/lilkrug/lilkrug/blob/main/assets/KAV-2021.png)

+## This is a course project that is dedicated to the creation of my own compiler KAV-2021.
+* Development language: C++
+* Final-translation language: Assembler

+### This project implements lexical, syntactic and semantic code analysis, as well as the generation of assembly language code.

+### Link to the project: https://github.com/lilkrug/KAV-2021
 ![Header](https://github.com/lilkrug/lilkrug/blob/main/assets/AlexeiKruglik.png)

 ## I am a student.
 I study in BSTU on the second kurs at the Faculty of Information Technology.
 My specialty is information technology software.